 Something we don’t realize when we all first start homeschooling, is that it isn’t school at home.
 Rather, it can be a customized education based off of the individual needs of our children.
 One of the first things I discovered was that there is several types of homeschool styles.
 I spent the better part of a year exploring all of the different educational approaches.
 To save you some time, I summarized the most popular types.

 My favorite approach is an eclectic, Charlotte Mason inspired method.

-Charlotte Mason was a education pioneer who wrote many volumes on education.
-Her works are so rich, I have read several over and over.
-Charlotte Mason style education uses nature studies, short lessons, immersion in fine arts, and the use of living books to give children a gentle feast.
-Ms. Mason believed children should spend hours outside (up to six hours, in fact) playing, exploring, and observing nature.
-She also used narration so her students could articulate or write what they had read.
-Charlotte Mason is a rich, gentle, and intricate homeschooling style.
+Charlotte Mason was a education pioneer who wrote six volumes on education.
+Her works are so rich, I have read several of her books over and over.
+Charlotte Mason’s approach uses nature studies, short lessons, immersion in fine arts, and the use of living books (instead of dry textbooks) to give children a gentle feast.
+Ms. Mason believed children should spend hours outside (up to six hours) playing, exploring, and observing nature.
+She also used narration so her students would learn to articulate or write what they had read.
+A Charlotte Mason education is an enriching and intricate homeschool style.